usc-isi-i2/kgtk/docs/analysis/visualize-graph.md

 -o show_types_missing.html
 ```

 This customization uses type_missing as columns for assigning colors. --node-color-style categorical indicates that we assign a unique color to each different string.
-The default d3.schemeCategory10 supports a max of 10 different colors.
 Notice here there are missing values.
-All missing values will be assigned a color.
+All missing values will be assigned the default node color.

 <img src="https://github.com/usc-isi-i2/kgtk/raw/dev/docs/images/visualize-force-graph-examples/4_missing_value.jpg" width="300"/>